anhinga/2019-design-notes/research-notes/README.md

 As a side effect of this design process, some more long-term research fragments emerge.

-This is the subdirectory for those fragments (which mostly aim further in the future, and not at the version current under development).
+This is the subdirectory for those fragments (which mostly aim further in the future, and not at the version currently under development).

 ---